About

 What I do

-• Lead and support web/digital projects from early discovery through to launch.
+• Lead digital and web projects from discovery through launch.

 • Improve delivery workflows so projects run consistently, not heroically.